The top 10 questions to ask for great parental leave feedback

 Reveals what’s most meaningful — often small things with big emotional weight.

-6. On a scale of 1 (easy) to 5 (difficult), how would you rate your return to work experience and why?
+6. How would you rate your return to work experience?

 This transition phase is often where policy falls short.
 Ask about it directly.